 “You’ve done very well, Curt.
 You have all of your gifts and the cards to go with them.”

 “Yeah.
 Now, Mark’s gift card will go inside his birthday card.
 But I want to wrap Laura’s gifts together in a box.
 Where can I get something that will hold these two boxes?”

 “There’s a Container Store a couple of blocks from here.
 I remember seeing some colored gift boxes there.
 Let’s walk over and see what they have.”

-“Okay, it sounds like they’d have something that I could use.”
+“Okay.
+The Container Store name makes it sound like they’d have something I could use.”

 They had some boxes about six inches on each side that the watch and the keychain fit in with some room left over.
 The one I liked was printed in a blue gradient that went from a dark blue color on the top of the box and flowed over the sides to a much lighter blue at the bottom.
 To top it off there were sparkles glued all over the sides and the top.
 It came with some light blue ribbon that had the same sparkles.
 It looked sort of girly and I turned it over and looked at the price.
 It was nine ninety-nine.
 Woof!